lilinitsy/offloaded-vulkan-tests/README.md

 Here, I'll detail the important parts of the vulkan setup.

 The server goes through a normal rendering loop, with only one minimum renderpass and one minimum set of shaders.
 After the frame has been rendered (and presented through the swapchain, although that's not strictly necessary), the swapchain image is copied to a CPU-visible buffer and sent over the network to the client.
+To avoid sending extra packets (alpha values primarily), the CPU will go through a vectorized loop and remove the alpha values.
+This turned out to not be doable in glsl, since vec3 buffers are the same size as vec4's.
+There may be a way to do this in OpenCL with some Vulkan extensions, but those have not yet been explored.

 The client will do a first renderpass that generates a low quality frame.
-A second renderpass should run after it receives the server's swapchain image, and it will display the two frames together, with the server's frame comprising the center pixels of the second renderpass, which outputs to the client's swapchain.
+A second renderpass runs after it receives the server's swapchain image, and it will display the two frames together, with the server's frame comprising the center pixels of the second renderpass, which outputs to the client's swapchain.

 In the subsequent subsections, I will describe the changes in Vulkan (with code) that need to be changed to get this working.